 Thomas Griffiths, 18, and Ellie Gould had been in a relationship since January 2019, but in early May, Ellie Gould broke up with him.

-The court heard how Griffiths did not take the decision well and made plans to kill his teenage ex-girlfriend.
+The court heard how Griffiths did not take the decision well.
 On the day of her murder, he initially attended his Wiltshire school then pretended he was ill and hid in a wardrobe at his home until his mum went to work.